a life where your kids are confident, happy, & healthy from spending more time outside.

 If you’re looking for a group that makes everyone sit in a circle and learn a lesson, BU may not be for you.
 We encourage participation, but we also encourage free play and exploration!

-We couldn't be more excited to have Emmalyn as our Barefooter of the Month!
+We couldn't be more excited to have Willa and Linden as our Barefooters of the Month!
+They sound like amazing Barefooters!